anshthummar9/E_Kisan/README.md

 2. Go to the **Soil Analysis** page.
 3. Enter your soil details (Nitrogen, Phosphorus, Potassium, pH, Soil Color) and your City.
 4. Submit the form to view the prediction report for the best-suited crop and the required fertilizer.
+5. Review the custom **Crop Lifecycle & Schedule Planner** timeline provided alongside your analysis results.
-5. Track your history and view graphical trends of soil nutrients from your personal **Dashboard**.
+6. Track your history and view graphical trends of soil nutrients from your personal **Dashboard**.